univ-of-utah-marriott-library-apple/disable_sip/README.md

 # disable_sip
-Scripts that can be used in the recovery partition to automatically disable SIP.
+This script is used in the recovery partition to automatically disable SIP.
 ## Contents

 * [Download](#download) - get the script